Japanese cruiser Isuzu: Operations in South Pacific

-On 20 November 1943, the United States launched "Operation Galvanic" to retake the Gilbert Islands.
+On 20 November 1943, the United States launched Operation Galvanic to retake the Gilbert Islands.
 Isuzu ferried troops from Ponape to Kwajalein and Mili (Mille).
-While at Roi, on 5 December 1943, Isuzu was attacked by Douglas SBD Dauntless dive-bombers and Grumman TBF Avenger torpedo-bombers from TG 50.1's aircraft carriers USS Yorktown and Lexington.
+While at Roi, on 5 December 1943, Isuzu was attacked by Dauntless dive bombers and Grumman TBF Avenger torpedo-bombers from TG 50.1's aircraft carriers USS Yorktown and Lexington.
 Repairs were conducted at Kwajalein and Truk, but Isuzu was forced to withdraw once again to Yokosuka on 17 January 1944.

 While back in Japan, Isuzu was converted to an anti-aircraft cruiser at Mitsubishi Heavy Industries.
 All of her remaining 14 cm/50 3rd Year Type naval guns were removed and two additional twin 12.7 cm/40 Type 89 naval guns were installed.
 The number of Type 96 25 mm AA guns was increased to 50 barrels.
 The catapult and seaplane equipment were removed.
 Type 13 air-search, Type 21 air-search and Type 22 surface-search radars were fitted or modified.
 Sonar and depth charge rails were added.
 On 20 August 1944, Isuzu became flagship of Rear Admiral Heitaro Edo's CruDiv 31 (antisubmarine), and Isuzu was declared combat ready again on 14 September 1944.